 Stay at home until you get the results

 Stay at home from the moment you develop symptoms until you get the results of your coronavirus test.
 Do not go to work, school or the shops.
 You should not receive any visitors at home.
-See the brochure Help and support when self-quarantining for useful tips.

 If your symptoms worsen before you get the results, contact your family doctor or the out-of-hours GP service.
 In a life-threatening situation, always call 112.